Ignition Award FAQ

 What are Ignition Awards?

-The Office of Technology Development (OTD) sees a need to help researchers at BU move their research discoveries toward practical implementation increasing the value of their inventions, improving the chances of realizing societal benefits of research, and enhancing BU’s ability to license them to existing companies, create new companies, or to seed the creation of new non-profit entities.
+The Office of Technology Development (OTD) sees a need to help researchers at BU move their research discoveries toward practical implemenation.
+This will increase the value of their inventions, improve the chances of realizing societal benefits of research, and enhance BU’s ability to license them to existing companies, to create new companies, or to seed the creation of new non-profit entities.
+OTD will issue Ignition Awards to principal investigators preferably to undertake targeted development on technologies that have been disclosed to the OTD’s Office of Technology Development.

-It is the intention of OTD to support researchers who want to demonstrate the feasibility of their technologies in specific applications in order to increase licensing opportunities, investor interest, or follow-on funding
+While the Ignition Awards are limited, it is the intention of OTD to support researchers who want to demonstrate the feasibility of their technologies in specific industry applications in order to increase licensing, investor interest, or follow-on funding from the appropriate non-profit entities in the case of the Social Entrepreneurship category.

 Who can apply?

-Any researcher, faculty member or clinician at BU may apply.
+Any researcher, faculty member or clinician at BU.

 What technologies are eligible for funding?

-We are looking for technologies in all fields.
+We are looking for technologies in all fields, which have been disclosed to the OTD.
 Particular emphasis will be placed on selecting technologies that could be a foundation for new companies or technologies that could be licensed to existing companies.

 When should applications be submitted?